+October half term could be a pleasant respite from school runs, homework and packed lunches or, you could find yourself struggling for childcare and looking for affordable things to keep you and your family entertained!
 We’ve come up with a few ideas which may help – and not all involve booking a short break here with us in sunny Torquay!
-This being said, why not check out our special offers and join us for a spooky weekend?
+This being said, why not check out our special offers and join us for a October Half Term?

-This year, Halloween falls on Tuesday 31st October which means for most of us in Torbay, this is a school night.
+This year, Halloween falls on Thursday 31st October which means for most of us in Torbay, this is a school night.
 With this in mind most of the Torbay attractions, including us here at TLH Leisure Resort, will be enjoying a weekend of spooktacular fun.
 If you’re staying on the English Riviera, or live locally, we’ve highlighted some of our favourite Halloween activities.

 Venture a little further afield and Woodlands Park have a host of family fun Halloween themed activities planned, suitable for all ages, while back in Torquay, Cockington Court will be hosting a Halloween Festival with arts and crafts and activities for the whole family to enjoy.

 Come and celebrate Halloween at Becky Falls.
 As always, they will have their famous pumpkin carving and special effects scary scars.
 So, come and enjoy their wonderful woodland walks and they dare you to come to our “Animal Encounters of the Scary Kind” show, where you can meet (and touch!) snakes and lizards – definitely not for the fainthearted.
 All shows and activities are included in the entrance fee.
 Event takes place from 19 – 27 Oct 2019.